B.A. Integrated Educational Studies:

-"The Integrated Educational Studies (IES) program was the primary reason why I chose to come to Chapman.
+"The Integrated Educational Studies (IES) program was the primary reason why I chose Chapman.
 I knew I wanted to teach before I started applying to colleges, and learning about the IES program made my decision clear.
 The professors in the College of Educational Studies (CES) are so helpful and encouraging.
-Their passion for education continually inspires me, and I feel my experience in the IES program is preparing me to make an impact by 'Changing Education, Changing the World'."
+Their passion for education continually inspires me, and I feel my experience is preparing me to make an impact."

 "When I first visited Chapman, I knew it was a community I wanted to be a part of.
 I am from Los Angeles, so Chapman's proximity to home and the beautiful Southern California weather was a huge plus for me.
-I have always been a leader, and wanted to pursue a career that could allow me to make a change in the world.
 I was attracted to the IES program because of its small class sizes, engaging professors, and the individual relationships I could form with my peers and instructors.
-One benefit of the IES program is the ability to participate in rich discussions where everyone’s voices can truly be heard.
-The CES also allows students to create a four-year plan that can be tailored to sources of interest and passion.
-I am pursuing a career in Speech-Language Pathology, and while I still have a few more years of study ahead of me, I can wholeheartedly say that every class I have taken thus far in the IES program will be helpful in achieving optimal success in my career."
+One benefit of the program is the ability to participate in rich discussions where everyone’s voices can be heard."